PiCake314/Pie/README.md

 ## Philosophy
-This language aims to be unique, but it also should still feel familar.
+This language aims to be unique, but it also should still feel familiar.
 Here are some of it's "features":

 - Everything is an expression
 - bare-bones (if it doesn't need to be keyword, then it isn't)
-- no operators defiend for you (you define your own)
+- no operators defined for you (you define your own)
 - still quirky (different even if the difference is not good)
-- still feels familar
+- still feels familiar
 - No null/unit/none type (or any type indicating nothing).

 ## Introduction